 Scott has rated it in his, “Top five desserts ever!” and one young friend asked for “A moment of silence” after she took the first bite, so she could, “Savor every morsel without distraction!”.
 That made me smile!

 Since raspberry jam is the star ingredient in this wonderful dessert, you’ll want to use a good quality jam.
-I used my Old Fashioned Raspberry Preserves, but if I had to use purchased jam, I’d go with Bonne Maman Preserves or something similar.
+I used my Old Fashioned Raspberry Preserves, but if I had to use a purchased jam, I’d go with Bonne Maman Preserves or something similar.